quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Reducing acknowledgement frequency reduces the number of RTT samples that a sender receives (Section 5 of {{QUIC-RECOVERY}}), making a sender's RTT estimate less responsive to changes in the path's RTT.
-As a result, any mechanisms that rely on an accurate RTT estimate, such as the time-based loss threshold or the Probe Timeout, will be less responsive to changes in the path's RTT.
+As a result, any mechanisms that rely on an accurate RTT estimate, such as time-threshold loss detection (Section 6.1.2 of {{QUIC-RECOVERY}}) or Probe Timeout (Section 6.2 of {{QUIC-RECOVERY}}), will be less responsive to changes in the path's RTT, resulting in either delayed or unnecessary packet transmissions.

-To limit delays to loss detection, a sender SHOULD cause a receiver to send an acknowledgement at least once per RTT.
+To limit these consequences of reduced acknowledgement frequency, a sender SHOULD cause a receiver to send an acknowledgement at least once per RTT.
 A sender can accomplish this by sending an IMMEDIATE_ACK frame once per round-trip time (RTT), or it can set the Ack-Eliciting Threshold and Request Max Ack Delay values to be no more than a congestion window and an estimated RTT, respectively.

 A sender might use timers to detect loss of PMTUD probe packets.
 A sender SHOULD bundle an IMMEDIATE_ACK frame with any PTMUD probes to avoid triggering such